 A brief description of our water treatment process ¶

 The Hillsborough River is the main source of water for Tampa Water Department customers.
-By the time the water reaches the water treatment plant, it has travelled over 50 miles southwest from the Green Swamp, a lush watershed deep in the heart of Central Florida.
+By the time the water reaches the water treatment plant, it has traveled over 50 miles southwest from the Green Swamp, a lush watershed deep in the heart of Central Florida.
 The tea-like color of the water is due to the natural organic matter that is released from the decomposing vegetation within the swampy flatlands.

 Screens for large debris removal